Cucumbers grown in the greenhouse should be grown vertically up a trellis, string, cane or other support structure.

 When you train your cucumbers into growing up support, you will have no doubt wondered what you should do with side shoots.
 Should you pinch them out?
 Well, let me answer that for you.

 Should I Prune Cucumbers?

-Yes, in order to maximise your cucumber harvest it is essential that you pinch out side shoots.
-If you allow lots of side shoots you will end up with tons of leafy growth but not many cucumbers.
+To maximise your cucumber harvest, you should prune out some of the side shoots.
+If you allow many side shoots, you will have tons of leafy growth but not many cucumbers.

 Why do we pinch out cucumbers?

 The simple reason why it is recommended to pinch out cucumbers is to encourage a large crop.

 If you let side shoots grow out, the plant will put lots and lots of energy into growing sideways.